sudokim/skku-chat/README.md

 # Members

-* Pontus Olsson
+- Pontus Olsson
   [@pontus](https://github.com/nosslo)

-* Hyunsoo Kim
+- Hyunsoo Kim
   [@sudokim](https://github.com/sudokim)

-* Damdinbazar
+- Damdinbazar
   [@wikiverse](https://github.com/wikiverse)

 # Contributing

 We always welcome your contributions!
 You could help improve our project by:

-* Submitting feature requests or bugs on [Issues](https://github.com/sudokim/skku-web-chat/issues).
+- Submitting feature requests or bugs on [Issues](https://github.com/sudokim/skku-web-chat/issues).
-* Making a [pull request](https://github.com/sudokim/skku-web-chat/pulls) with your new code.
+- Making a [pull request](https://github.com/sudokim/skku-web-chat/pulls) with your new code.
+- Requesting a code review from one of the contributers for the pull request.

 # License